-The landscape can be used as a base structure for mapping out the photography value chain, analyzing revenue and profit by bucket, identifying opportunities for new companies, new products, acquisitions, and investment.
-It’s meant to be directional, not exahustive; and rather than listing the biggest companies in each space, it attempts to identify innovations in each space.
-Rather than listing five companies that provide similar functionalities, it aims to identify different kinds of companies and innovative ideas.
+The goal of the landscape has always been to create a common structure for innovators in the photography industry to use for value chain and strategic analysis.
+It can be used as a base structure for mapping out the photography value chain, analyzing revenue and profit by bucket, identifying opportunities for new companies, new products, acquisitions, and investment.
+It’s meant to be directional, not exhaustive; and rather than listing the companies in each space, just uses a few examples of companies to provide context to what the industry area means.

 If you have suggestions on modifications, interested in collaborating and evolving this, or are interested in leveraging this for analysis, contact me.